ADVERTISER DISCLOSURE

 *We try to update product information as often as we can.
 Please visit product websites for more information.

-Everyone has individual needs and the experience of making changes in your wellness routine will vary from person to person.
+Everyone has individual needs and the experience of making changes in your wellness routine could vary from person to person.
 Here are some examples of how including more daily magnesium support may look for different people*:

 [1] Abbasi B;Kimiagar M;Sadeghniiat K;Shirazi MM;Hedayati M;Rashidkhani B; “The Effect of Magnesium Supplementation…in Elderly: A Double-Blind Placebo-Controlled Clinical Trial.”
 Journal of Research in Medical Sciences : the Official Journal of Isfahan University of Medical Sciences, U.S. National Library of Medicine, https://pubmed.ncbi.nlm.nih.gov/23853635/.